LorisMendolia/lorismendolia.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: FRIA PhD student at the <a href='https://www.neuroengineering.uliege.be/'>Neuroengineering laboratory</a> of the University of Liège, Belgium.
+subtitle: FRIA PhD student at the <a href='https://www.neuroengineering.uliege.be/'>Neuroengineering laboratory</a> of the University of Liège, Belgium 🇧🇪.

 profile:
   align: right